Automating video editing in n8n

 - Version your prompts.
 Keep a text file of successful prompts and the model settings that produced good results.

-- Test your confidence threshold.
+- Test the confidence threshold.
 A strict threshold keeps bad matches out, but can leave gaps.
-I set mine to accept around 0.6 and manually fill 10–20 percent of gaps.
+I set mine to around 0.6 and manually fill 10–20 percent of gaps.

-- Monitor runtime costs.
+- Watch runtime costs.
 Whisper and large models incur charges.
 Run batch jobs overnight when possible.

 - Keep an audit trail.
 Log each run with the cut list and the matched clips.
 That makes it easier to tweak prompts later.